monoira/.dotfiles/README.md

 - Run this to spread around .dotfiles [create_symlinks.sh](./create_symlinks.sh)

-## Things you have to do on ubuntu manually since the shell can't do them or other problems
+## Things you have to do on Ubuntu manually since the shell can't do them or other problems

 ### oh-my-zsh installation